ernesto-jimenez/scraperboard/README.md

  * Validate XML conforms to the format
  * More documentation and examples
  * Implement support for custom filters?
- * Implement scraping numbers and nulls
+ * Implement output numbers and nulls

 # Acknowledgements